Posts - Bill - HR 3099 STOP Health Threats Act

 house 04/30/2025 - 119th Congress

-We are working to provide local law enforcement with the training they need to identify and address public health risks from building code violations.
-By securing federal grants, we aim to strengthen community safety through better prevention and response.
+We’re working to provide local law enforcement with the training they need to identify and respond to public health risks caused by building code violations.
+By improving this expertise, we aim to protect communities from hazards that can threaten their health and safety.

 Congress.gov